Beyond cognacy: Materials and Methods

 ML inference and AIC computation were also performed with \emph{raxml-ng}.

 For the groups of random samples and of language families, AIC values were normalized to mean 0 to facilitate comparison.

 \paragraph{Phylogenetic difficulty}

-The strength of the phylogenetic signal in the data was assessed using the software \emph{PyPythia} \citep{haag2022easy}.
+The strength of the phylogenetic signal in the data was assessed using the \emph{Pythia} difficulty score \citep{haag2022easy}.
 The authors define a measure of signal strength that uses 100 maximum likelihood tree searches and quantifies the degree of agreement between the inferred trees.
-The software \emph{PyPythia} implements a machine learning algorithm that predicts this difficulty from various properties of the character matrix, such as entropy and sites-over-taxa ratio, and maximum-parsimony tree inference, with high precision and comparatively low computational cost.
+Pythia is a machine learning algorithm that predicts this difficulty from various properties of the character matrix, such as entropy and sites-over-taxa ratio, and maximum-parsimony tree inference, with high precision and comparatively low computational cost.
 The measure ranges from 0 (little difficulty, i.e., strongest signal) to 1 (very difficult, i.e., no signal).
+The difficulty scores reported here were computed with the Pythia predictor built into \emph{raxml-ng} 2.0.2, using a fixed random seed.
+Predicted difficulties are not comparable across versions of the predictor.